Scharnvirk/webliero_mods/ReRevisited/README.md

 This version aims to fix some imbalance issues disovered in the game.

-### 1.1.2 (BETA)
+### 1.1.2 (Release Candidate)

 * SUPER SHOTGUN - still trying to make it useful.
 Now has very little delay between its shots, tighter spread and 1 detect range in line with well-performing AUTO SHOTGUN.
 * FLAMETHROWER -> FLAMER - Shorter flamer as a pure melee weapon, but with much more damage.
 Very short clip to compensate, otherwise it would be a totally OP in FFA where people often don't move.
+The FLAMER a bad opener but a great finisher.
+It is supposed to be a last weapon to be used in your set, when the enemy is out of his heavy hitters and distance has closed to a minimum.

 ### 1.1.1